 Terrence Wilson is a graduate of The Juilliard School, where he studied with Yoheved Kaplinsky.
 He has also enjoyed the invaluable mentorship of the Romanian pianist Zitta Zohar.
 A native of the Bronx, he resides in Montclair, New Jersey.

-Fei-Fei was showcased prominently as a Cliburn finalist in the documentary film, Virtuosity, about the 2013 Cliburn Competition, which premiered on PBS in August 2015, and she has also been featured numerous times on New York’s WQXR radio.
+Fei-Fei was featured prominently as a Cliburn finalist in the documentary film, Virtuosity, about the 2013 Cliburn Competition, which premiered on PBS in August 2015.
+Deeply committed to sharing her joy for music and connecting with communities, Fei-Fei frequently engages students and community audiences through school and outreach concerts and masterclasses.

 Yang came to international attention in 2005 when she won the silver medal at the 12th Van Cliburn International Piano Competition.
 The youngest contestant at 19 years old, she took home two additional awards: the Steven De Groote Memorial Award for Best Performance of Chamber Music (with the Takàcs Quartet) and the Beverley Taylor Smith Award for Best Performance of a New Work.